Vulnerability and Debt

 Attitude is obviously very important and building rapport is an essential component of effective client interaction.
 Vulnerable clients need to have trust in their advisor and be confident that their worries will be addressed in a caring, empathetic and compassionate manner.
 Clients also want to be assured that they won’t be judged in any way.

 At Aperture, we are guided by a set of values that not only put our clients first, but demand a caring and compassionate approach at all times.
 We also take care to be non-judgmental in our attitude.
 Many of our clients suffer from mental health issues and we have worked hard to tailor our approach accordingly.
 Indeed, Aperture have undertaken some initiatives specifically designed to address the issue of client vulnerability.

-For example, we trained staff members to identify potentially suicidal clients and provided techniques to identify those in need of help (as discussed in my blog “Debt and Mental Health: The Benefits of a Caring Approach”-you can read it here).
+For example, we trained staff members to identify potentially suicidal clients and provided techniques to identify those in need of help.
 More training is planned for later this year on this subject.
 In my own Variations team, we’re trained to ask clients who are vulnerable if they’re happy for their vulnerability to be recorded and reported to creditors, so that the totality of their circumstances is acknowledged and communicated, and can be taken into consideration at creditors’ meetings.
 The issue of vulnerability and the best way to address it is only going to become more pronounced within the money advice industry and awareness is crucial, therefore if you’re affected by such issues, you can contact Aperture on 0333 939 7919 and be sure that our advisors will treat your concerns with the care and empathy they deserve.